richardclose/memidx/README.md

 ## Purpose

-`MemberIndexer` lets you treat the members of class as elements of an array, so that you can render a list of objects as a grid with one object per row.
-It provides a typesafe means for reading members of a class or tuple by ordinal index, and converting them to a common type.
+Given an object, you want to iterate over its members, or read them by index or by name, while converting them to a common type.
+You might be:

+- Rendering a list of objects as an HTML table (my original use case)
+- Visually inspecting a single object
+- Computing the total of the numeric members (a bit contrived, this one)

+You want to do this with the minimum of boilerplate, and as you're using Scala, you want to be efficient and typesafe.
+This library addresses the requirement with a macro implementation that maps indices directly to members.

+## Usage

+To use `MemberIndexer`, start by providing a suitable implementation of `ConversionsTo[A]`.
+Usually, you will want to extend `BaseConversionsTo[A]`, which has default implementations that return `nilValue`, so that you only need to implement the conversions that you are interested in.
+Type `A` might be `String`, or `org.w3c.xml.Element`, or `scalatags.Text.all.Tag`, or whatever fits your use case.
+If this library is worth using, you'll probably have one implementation of `ConversionsTo[A]` which you use for all types.
+(You can override the conversion for specific members with `MemberIndexerView`).
+If your class has a member of a type not included in `ConversionsTo` (say, `Foo`), your implementation must have a method (say, `def fromFoo(value: Foo): A`).

-The user of `MemberIndexer` controls how types are converted by providing a suitable implementation of `ConversionsTo`.
-Public methods resembling property getters, i.e. those with no arguments and a return type other than `Unit`, and which are not compiler-generated members of case classes or tuples such as `productIterator`, are mapped.
-There is special-case handing of `Options`, such that `Some(x)` is converted the same way as `x`, and `None` is converted to `ConversionsTo.nilValue`.
+`MemberIndexer` will map any method that looks like a property reader -- the criterion is: any public method with no arguments, with a return type other than `Unit`, that is not a compiler-generated member of case classes or tuples (e.g. `productIterator`).
+There is special-case handling of `Option`, such that `Some(x)` is converted the same way as `x`, and `None` is converted to `ConversionsTo.nilValue`.

-A tuple of objects may be indexed the same way: the index values are as they would be if the objects were concatenated.
+If type `A` is a tuple of objects, the index values are as they would be if the objects were concatenated.
 The names of the  properties have "_0", "_1" etc appended to them to ensure uniqueness.

-Control of which members are shown, in what order, overriding of the conversion of selected members, addition of members, and association of descriptive names for display, is provided by `MemberIndexerView`.
+`MemberIndexerView` provides control of which members are shown, and in what order.
+It also provides conversion of selected members, addition of members, and association of descriptive names for display.
-These are created by calling `MemberIndexer.view`, which returns a builder object that creates a `MemberIndexerView`.
+`MemberIndexer.view` returns a builder object that creates a `MemberIndexerView`.

-The use case for `MemberIndexer` was a requirement to present case classes as HTML in a generic way.

 ## Examples